bscranton/bscranton.github.io/dnd2025/chargen.md

 also motorcycles, machineguns, leather jackets and pink mohawks.
 Elves host EDM festivals and take magic ecstasy.
 Orks play death metal to summon demons in shady clubs in the 'hood.
-I'm drawing inspiration from games like [Shadowrun](https://www.catalystgamelabs.com/brands/shadowrun), Final Fantasy 3 & 7,
+I'm drawing inspiration from games like [Shadowrun](https://www.catalystgamelabs.com/brands/shadowrun) and Final Fantasies 3 & 7,
 shows like [Firefly](https://www.hulu.com/series/firefly-044bbd6e-4ef5-4723-93fe-a384d785b45d) and [Bright](https://www.netflix.com/title/80119234), and books like [Snow Crash](https://www.goodreads.com/book/show/61240297-snow-crash) and [Neuromancer](https://www.goodreads.com/book/show/6088007-neuromancer).
 It's like if the Forgotten Realms were advanced to the 1980s.
 But it's still D&D.